 4. Avoid duplicate content.

 Avoid using duplicated content at all costs – this is something which Google does not take lightly.
 The search engine will simply not index pages that contain duplicate content, as it confuses searchers.

-This includes not only posting duplicate content on your own site, but submitting guest blogs or other content to other sites that is already on your own site.
+This includes not only posting duplicate content on your own site but submitting guest blogs or other content to other sites that are already on your own site.

 5. Don’t abuse your anchor text.

 Anchor text is a word or phrase that is hyperlinked to a different webpage (either internal or external).
 Relevant anchor text that is linked to your website from a high-quality website can result in the target page ranking high in Google for that keyword phrase.
 This can be very good for SEO.
 However, overusing anchor text can also result in a penalty.

 For example, let’s assume you sell office chairs in London and want to rank #1 on Google for the phrase “office chairs London.”
 You decide to visit websites and forums and leave a comment with your anchor text as “office chairs London” with a link pointing back to your site.
-If you do this too often you can automatically trigger the Google Penguin algorithm to slap your website with a penalty.
+If you do this too often you can automatically trigger Google to slap your website with a penalty.

 Generic or branded anchor text should be used most of the time in order to avoid triggering Google penalties.
 The key is to keep the anchor text natural.

 Want Our Help with SEO?

-Do your think your website may be at risk of a Google penalty?
+Do you think your website may be at risk of a Google penalty?